Application Process & Deadlines

 - Schedule an appointment to meet with an adviser and we will complete the form during our meeting

-The Study Abroad Office will consider petitions for non-designated program approval on a case-by-case basis.
-Students who wish to petition for non-designated program approval must:
+The Study Abroad Office will consider petitions for a program not on Yale's designated list on a case-by-case basis.
+Students who wish to petition for a program must:

 - Schedule an appointment with a Study Abroad Adviser.

 - You must meet with an adviser as early as possible.
 We strongly recommend that you schedule an appointment at least 3-4 weeks in advance of the application deadline.